 Your personal information

-- Maintain your records in our system for identification purposes
+- Maintaining your records in our system for identification purposes

-- Properly manage the superannuation schemes we administer on behalf of our members
+- Properly managing the superannuation schemes we administer on behalf of our members

-Information regarding your health may also be collected for determining the appropriate benefit classification for you to obtain death or disability insurance cover from an insurer, or to process a disability claim.
+Information about your health may be collected for determining the appropriate benefit classification for you to obtain death or disability insurance cover from an insurer, or to process a disability claim.
+Where information about your health is required, it is collected in accordance with our statutory obligations in so far as it is authorised by law, or in order to assess the employment and working capacity of a member in order to manage the administration of the fund and related insurance policies, or in the public interest.

 We may occasionally use the personal information we collect to notify you about important changes at GESB and our products and services that we think may benefit you.
 If you do not wish to receive these notices, you can contact us on 13 43 72 and advise us not to send you the information.

 - Your server address